GaelGosse/Game_of_Life/README.md

 ✅ Heat map v1<br>
 ⬜ Heat map v2 :<br>
 	- algo for cooling cell
+		heat map with float ?
+		low level of temperature make decrease slowly high level of temperature decrease a bit more than the rest
 	- colors blue -> green -> yellow -> orange -> red -> red/white (if the same cell stil alived after 10gen)

 ⬜ change macro in header file to variables<br>